starfriend10/EMBRACE/README.md

 ### Prerequisites

 > [!TIP]
-> Please read the review work and viewpoint before using the checklist.
-When using the checklist, you can refer to the instructions for additional information.
+> Please read the [review work](https://doi.org/10.1021/acs.est.3c00026) and [viewpoint](https://doi.org/10.1021/acs.est.4c09611) before using the checklist.
+When using the [Checklist](https://github.com/starfriend10/EMBRACE/blob/main/Checklist%20and%20Instructions/EMBRACE%20Checklist%20version%201.0.pdf), you can refer to the [Instructions](https://github.com/starfriend10/EMBRACE/blob/main/Checklist%20and%20Instructions/Checklist%20instructions%20(10-2024).pdf) for additional information.

 ### Workflow